 A picture is worth a thousand words.
 So it should be no surprise that high-quality photography can be your best marketing asset.
 If you want couples to consider your hotel for their wedding, show them it’s the perfect place to get married.

 When it comes to picturing the ideal setting for a wedding, the imagination is a powerful tool — but so is a professional-grade camera.
 Invite a photographer to do a wedding-themed photo shoot to capture the stunning beauty of your property’s event spaces.
 Be creative and feel free to include people and decorations in the shots.
 When they see this visual content on your website, metasearch profiles, and social media platforms, couples will feel more confident that your hotel might be just the idyllic venue they’re looking for.

 Your goal?
 Show the charm, reveal the romance, and make them fall in love with your venue.
 Your hotel will be more than just a pragmatic choice for a weary traveler or couple on the go; it will be an emotional, considered choice for a momentous occasion.

 And of course, be sure to feature these photos on trivago to show a world of travelers just how wedding friendly your property is.
-Log in or register for free on trivago Hotel Manager to upload photos to your profile.
+Log in or register for free on trivago Business Studio to upload photos to your profile.

 Offer customizable packages